Skip to Content

 Te Rau Puawai represents an exciting opportunity for students who are seeking a career or to further their qualifications in the area of Māori mental health.

-Students who receive bursaries are able to enter or continue their Massey programmes, which include undergraduate and postgraduate studies in the following areas:
+Students who receive bursaries are able to enter into or continue their Massey University programmes which include undergraduate, postgraduate, and doctoral studies in the following areas:

 In return, there is an expectation that graduating students will contribute towards improving Māori mental health by gaining employment in a relevant Māori mental health field.
-To assist our Te Rau Puawai students, we offer a mentoring programme, a full-time co-ordinator, part-time support tutors, and mentors who all provide academic advice and general learning support.
+To assist our Te Rau Puawai students, we offer a mentoring programme, a full-time administrator and academic co-ordinator, academic mentors, and academic tutors who all provide advice and general learning support.

 Both Health Workforce New Zealand and Massey University are confident that Te Rau Puawai will lead to a greatly enhanced Māori mental health workforce and will play a valuable role in improving Māori health.